Counseling for Bipolar Disorder in Alexandria, VA (Franconia)—Counselors and Therapists

 1. Pursue Education.
 The information you have just read is a great start, but continue to learn about your diagnosis.
 Ask your therapist for resources, and begin to notice how your illness might be aligning with certain symptoms.

 2. Cultivate Support.
-No one should have to conquer Bipolar alone.
 Continue to lean upon a professional therapist’s guidance, but also seek out other forms of support.
 There may be support groups that provide a safe place to share.
 Consider which family members and friends you feel comfortable sharing about the diagnosis.

 3. Be active.
 Activity can be both social and physical.
 It might be tempting to withdrawal socially, but going out with friends or opening up to a loved one can go a long way for healing.
 So can finding a way to be physically active.
 Think about what you enjoy and pursue it.